bnfour/md-mods/readme.md

 > [!TIP]
 > It's best to use single taps to scroll albums.
 >
 > This mod does not play well with "hold to scroll" feature.
 It might skip an album if a direction key is held long enough to trigger continuous scrolling mode.

 ## Experimental mod
 This is not a mod intended for using.
-Rather, it's a developmental test bed for me to test random stuff without changing existing proper mods.
-For instance, Album scroll mod was first implemented (in a very scuffed way; no, I won't show the code ⇀‸↼‶) in this project and then moved to its own permanent project.
+Rather, it's a developmental test bed for me to test random stuff without disruption to existing proper mods.
+For instance, Album scroll mod was first implemented (in a very scuffed way; no, I won't show the code ⇀‸↼‶) here and then moved to its own permanent project.

 The project contains the bare minimum for a mod that is successfully loaded; it does nothing except posting a single message in the log.

 # Installation
 These are [MelonLoader](https://melonwiki.xyz/) mods.
 In order to run these, you need to have it installed.
 Currently, 0.6.1 Open-Beta of MelonLoader is supported.
 Once you have MelonLoader installed, drop the DLLs of desired mods into the `Mods` folder.
 Remove to uninstall.

+> [!NOTE]
-Scoreboard characters mod also requires additional libraries to be placed in `UserLibs` folder.
+> Scoreboard characters mod also requires SkiaSharp libraries to be placed in `UserLibs` folder.
+These libraries are included in the download.

-Rather than downloading these, I suggest (reviewing the source and) building them yourself — this way you'll be sure the mods behave as described.
+Rather than downloading the mods, I suggest (reviewing the source and) building them yourself — this way you'll be sure the mods behave as described.
 See ["Building from source"](#building-from-source).
 Otherwise, please verify the downloads.

 ## Verification